microsoft/protnote/README.md

 By the end of the download, you should have new "data" and "outputs" folders. *TODO: finish this section*

-### Downloading and pre-processing the data from scratch (warning: long section)
+### Complete Data Workflow: Download, Preprocess, and Model Output (warning: long section)
 We provide all the data required to run ProtNote and reproduce our results, but if you insist, this section explains how to download, process, and create all the datasets **from scratch**.
+Moreover, the section explains how to use these datasets to generate all the model outputs and metrics analyzed in the `Results.ipynb` notebook.
 Run the following instructions in order to avoid any dependency issues.

 #### ProteInfer Data
 Perform the following stepts to download the original ProteInfer dataset TFRecords: